Diploma in professional and clinical hypnotherapy - intensive (module 1 NLP intensive)

 - Hypnosis - How to focus on an inner experience so that the external environment begins to fade.

-June is a Licensed Master Trainer of NLP with the Society of NLP; Clinical Hypnotherapy Trainer; Accredited Life Coaching Trainer based in Horsham, West Sussex.
-June is also a valued member of the training assisting team working at events with Dr Richard Bandler (co-creator of NLP) & Paul McKenna.
-Also offering Group & Individual Supervision.
+June is a Licensed Master Trainer of NLP with the Society of NLP; Clinical Hypnotherapy Trainer; Accredited Life Coaching Trainer based in Copthorne, West Sussex.
+June is also a valued member of the training assisting team working at events with Dr Richard Bandler (co-creator of NLP), John & Kathleen La Valle & Paul McKenna.